scholfa/rag-nas-smb-test/README.md

 - Windows (Docker Desktop)
    - Docker Desktop (WSL2 backend recommended) — provides Docker Engine and Compose
-   - Recommended: mount the SMB share on the Windows host (map network drive or `net use`) and bind-mount that host path into the container.
+   - Recommended: mount the SMB share on the Windows host (map a network drive or use `net use`) and bind-mount that host path into the container.
 Docker's CIFS local driver options in `docker-compose.yml` are not reliable on Windows.
+   - The start script no longer attempts to map a specific drive letter (like Z:).
+It will set `DOCS_DIR` to UNC paths (or a semicolon-separated list of UNC paths) which the backend parses into `DOCS_DIRS`.
+   - Use `.
+      run.ps1` and `.
-   - Use `.run.ps1` and `.run.ps1 -Detach` to start services, and `.
+      run.ps1 -Detach` to start services, and `. health-check.ps1` to verify.
-      health-check.ps1` to verify
    - Run PowerShell as Administrator when creating mounts or when Docker Desktop requires elevated permissions for bind mounts

 ### Setup